filecoin-project/devgrants/microgrants/microgrants.md

 Next Step Microgrants are available to support the next steps of software projects building with Filecoin, IPFS, or related technology.
 If you have a working prototype and a clear idea of what comes next, consider applying for a microgrant!

 Starting January 27, 2023, microgrants will exclusively be awarded for projects within rotating [Microgrant focus areas](#focus-areas).
 Applications for the most recent focus area, [Filecoin Virtual Machine](https://fvm.filecoin.io/), are currently being processed.
-Stay tuned for more information on the next round of focused microgrants!

 ### Intended Audience
 These grants are intended for independent developers, small studios, non-profits, activists, researchers... and you!